chaya-joo/NetHamishpat-frontend/README.md

 - **Usage**: Managing navigation and rendering different components based on the current route.
 - **Why React Router DOM?**: It provides a robust and flexible routing solution for single-page applications, enabling seamless navigation and deep linking.

+### 5. MUI (Material-UI)
+MUI (formerly Material-UI) is a popular React UI framework that implements Google's Material Design.
+It provides a comprehensive set of components and styles that help create visually appealing and consistent user interfaces.

+- **Usage**: Building and styling user interface components with Material Design principles.
+MUI includes a variety of components like buttons, cards, dialogs, and more, which can be easily customized and integrated into the application.
+- **Why MUI?**: MUI offers a rich set of pre-designed components that follow Material Design guidelines, making it easier to create a modern, responsive UI.
+It also provides robust theming and customization options, allowing developers to maintain consistency across the application.

 ## Installation